Kent Foundation Problem? Concrete Problem? Wet Basement?

 The process used is labeled mudjacking (some contractors refer to it as slab jacking).

-To lift up your slab, your technician will press a thick liquid underneath the area of your sunk slab.
+To lift up your slab, a good technician will press a thick liquid underneath the area of your sunk slab.
 This mud expands, hardens and pushes your concrete upwards to the suitable height.

 Sometimes a property owner wants mudjacking performed primarily as a way to improve the appearance of their property, but cement slab raising helps to reduce accidental trips and falls which result from walking on uneven sections.
 And most of these jobs are completed in one morning or day.